 4. Success rates.

 Patients who take part in telehealth physical therapy are more likely to stick to their home exercise programs.
 Your physical therapist can provide you a safe and effective home exercise program to do at home based on your specific needs and goals.
 Sticking to your prescribed exercise program is a vital part of your long-term health.

 There’s no waiting room.
 And after your telehealth appointment, you can quickly get back to what you were doing at home without having to spend time on the road.

 No need to drive!
-A telehealth appointment reduces the burden of commuting to and from appointments.
-Telehealth works well for parents with a child at home, caregivers concerned about the physical demands of transporting their loved one to and from appointments, and those who don’t have easy access to transportation.
+A telehealth appointment reduces the burden of travelling to appointments.
+Telehealth works well for parents with a child at home, caregivers concerned about the physical demands of transporting their loved one, and those who don’t have easy access to transportation.

-The majority of patients who have participated in telehealth physical therapy were satisfied with their experience and would do it again.
+The majority of patients who have used telehealth physical therapy were satisfied with their experience and would do it again.
 Patients expressed feeling connected and supported by their telehealth physical therapist.
-Having this support at home while going through rehabilitation is valuable.
+Having this support at home while going through a rehab program is valuable.
 Studies show that telehealth physical therapy can result in equal or better outcomes.

 What are the considerations for telehealth physical therapy?

-Telehealth may or may not be available in your area or may not be covered by your insurance provider.
-Also, you likely will need to meet in person with your physical therapist for an initial evaluation and to determine if telehealth physical therapy is the right approach for you.
+Telehealth may or may not be available in your area.
+And, not all insurance providers cover telehealth.
+You likely will need to meet in person with your physical therapist for an initial evaluation and to determine if telehealth physical therapy is the right approach for you.